galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 az storage share create -n $AKS_PERS_SHARE_NAME --connection-string $AZURE_STORAGE_CONNECTION_STRING
 ```

-Create a Kubernetes secret.
+We need to create a Kubernetes secret.
 We need a storage key for the secret.
 Run `az
 storage account keys list` to query the storage key and use `kubectl create
 secret` to create an `azure-secret`.